 Master of bioengineering (M.B.E.) program

 Apply online for both tracks by visiting http://bioegradapps.rice.edu.
 Applicants must select either the GMI track or the Applied Bioengineering track, but they may submit separate applications to each track.
 Students currently in the undergraduate program in bioengineering at Rice must contact the academic program administrator (email@example.com or 713.348.5063) for specific instructions regarding submission of your application.

 What to submit as an applicant to Ph.D. program or the M.B.E. program

-When completing the online application, candidates will be asked to electronically submit the following items to the Graduate Admissions Committee by each program's corresponding deadline - Ph.D. program is December 20, the deadline for the M.B.E.
+When completing the online application, candidates will be asked to electronically submit the following items to the Graduate Admissions Committee by each program's corresponding deadline.
+The Ph.D. program deadline is December 20.
+The deadline for the M.B.E.
 Global Medical Innovation (GMI) track is January 15, but a second round has been opened with a March 15 deadline.
-The deadlines for the M.B.E.
-Applied Bioengineering track are October 30 for spring admission and April 30 for fall admission:
+The deadlines for the Applied Bioengineering track are October 30 for spring admission and April 30 for fall admission.

 - Transcripts from all undergraduate and graduate schools attended